grimmlab/MicrobiomeBestPracticeReview/README.md

   <p style='text-align: justify;'> The script consists of several sub-scripts and functions.
 Each sub-script has its own "check_and_install".
 The "check_and_install" checks for the tools required to run the respective script and installs them if they are missing.</p>

-  <p style='text-align: justify;'> **NOTE**: The installation of Megan is an interactive installation and requires the user to input Y/N and memory options(between ~8GB-16GB depending on sample size).
+**NOTE**:<p style='text-align: justify;'>The installation of Megan is an interactive installation and requires the user to input Y/N and memory options(between ~8GB-16GB depending on sample size).
 We recommend to use default options.
 Megan will be installed in the user home directory.</p>

 ## Step-by-Step Analysis